XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.ja.md

 <!-- TODO: translate description -->
 Adds native support for non-fungible tokens.
 Standards Draft: [XLS-20d](https://github.com/XRPLF/XRPL-Standards/discussions/46). <!-- SPELLING_IGNORE: xls, 20d -->

 **Warning:** There is a known issue with this amendment that can cause `tecINVARIANT_FAILED` errors to appear in the ledger.
-The [fixNFTokenDirV1][] amendment fixes these issues and should be enabled first to avoid problems.
+The [fixNFTokenDirV1][] amendment fixes these issues and should be enabled before the NonFungibleTokensV1 amendment to avoid problems.

 This amendment adds 5 new transaction types: